Most Common Misunderstanding in Aviation Risk Management

 A hazard is a thing (or lack of it), such a physical object, environmental variable, or a state of being that causes or leads to problems.
 And it’s very important to note that all hazards are a static thing and NOT a specific situation that requires immediate reaction.
-Another way to distinguish a hazard is that it is something has the potential to be dangerous depending on one’s interaction with it, but in and of itself it not dangerous.
+Another way to distinguish a hazard is that it is something that has the potential to be dangerous depending on one’s interaction with it, but in and of itself is not dangerous.

-Keeping this is mind will help distinguish what the difference is between hazards and risks in aviation SMS implementations.
+Keeping this in mind will help distinguish the difference between hazards and risks in aviation SMS implementations.

 Most examples are fairly straightforward.
 Here are a few to illustrate what a hazard is:

-- A mountain: which can be crashed into, require emergency maneuvers, have associated weather problems, etc.;
+- A mountain: that can be crashed into, requires emergency maneuvers, has associated weather problems, etc.;

 - Incorrect procedure: which can lead to any number of dangerous situations;